Standards of Practice

 - When a Client Chooses Care Outside Midwifery Standards of Practice (January 2014)

 Provincial and territorial midwifery regulators define the competencies expected of entry-level midwives in their own jurisdictions.
 Through the Canadian Midwifery Regulators Consortium (CMRC), midwifery regulators have identified competencies that are common across all jurisdictions, covering antepartum care, care during labour and birth, postpartum care of the woman, care of the newborn and young infant, breastfeeding, well woman care, education and counselling, and professional, interprofessional, and legal issues.

-Click here to review the CMRC Core Competencies
+Review the CMRC Competencies

-If you are looking for historic information on College standards, you can contact the College’s Practice Advisor by phone: 416.640.2252 ext.
+If you are looking for historic information on College standards, you can contact the College’s Professional Practice Advisor by phone: 416.640.2252 ext.
 230 or by email: email@example.com